fbreitwieser/krakenuniq/README.md

 ### Custom databases with custom taxonomies

 When using custom taxonomies, please provide `DBDIR/taxonomy/nodes.dmp` and `DBDIR/taxonomy/names.dmp` according to the format of NCBI taxonomy dumps.

+## License

+The code adpated from Kraken 1 is licensed under GPL 3.0.
+All code added in this project (such as the HyperLogLog algorithm code) is dual-licensed under MIT and GPL 3.0 (or any later version), unless stated otherwise.
+You can choose between one of them if you use that work.